guitarkeegan/cypress-web-design/content/posts/day2.md

 4. **Project Decision:**
    - **Final Selection:**
      - Choose one project idea to pursue.
-     - Share with the instructor to ensure it meets project requirements.
+     - Share with the instructor.

 5. **Initial Competitive Analysis:**
    - **Market Research:**
      - Begin researching existing solutions related to the chosen problem.
      - Identify key competitors, their offerings, strengths, and weaknesses.
+     - Where might your solution fit in the market?
    - **Documentation:**
      - Start compiling findings for a comprehensive competitive analysis.
      - Use the previous template, find another, or make your own!